 What is an appeal?

-An appeal is the process you or someone acting on your behalf can request when you do not agree with the Health Plan’s action and you want a review.
+An appeal is the process you or someone acting on your behalf can request when you do not agree with the health plan's action and you want a review.
 This may be a denial or limited authorization of a requested service.
 You can find the appeals process on page 39 within the CHIP Member Handbook.

 What can I do if my doctor asks for a service or medicine for me that’s covered, but Cook Children’s Health Plan (CCHP) denies or limits it?

 You may ask CCHP for another review of this decision.
 This is called an “appeal.”
 You can call Member Services and ask for an appeal.

 How will I find out if services are denied?

 If services are denied, we will send your provider a letter telling them why the service was denied.
 A copy of the letter will also be sent to you.

 What are the timeframes for the appeal process?

 We will send you a letter within five working days to let you know:

 - That we received your request for appeal.